laserpants/fuzzyset-haskell/README.md

 #### `isEmpty :: FuzzySet -> Bool`

-Return a boolean indicating whether the provided set is empty.
+Return a boolean to indicate whether the provided set is empty.

 ```
 >>> isEmpty (fromList [])